Copyright Definition

 Architectural works

-(from http://www.publicdomainsherpa.com/what-is-public-domain.html)
+(from https://www.publicdomainsherpa.com/what-is-public-domain.html)

 What is Not Eligible for Copyright?